Skip to main content

-Experience the magic of Ray Charles with “Georgia On My Mind”
+Experience the Magic of Ray Charles With 'Georgia on My Mind'

 It was a sultry summer evening on July 19, 1997, when the air in Montreux, Switzerland, buzzed with anticipation.
 The sun dipped behind the mountains, painting the sky in hues of pink and gold as thousands of eager music enthusiasts gathered by the lakeside.
 The Montreux Jazz Festival, a prestigious annual event, had once again brought together a diverse assortment of musical talents from around the globe.
 And that night, the atmosphere was charged with an electric energy as the audience awaited the legendary Ray Charles, who was about to grace the stage with his soulful presence.